Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Appendix: Perfect fluid and equation of state

-showing that, when the contribution of the rest mass of the particles to the total energy density is negligible ($\rho\gg\rho_0$, $\epsilon\gg1$), we get the standard (one-parameter) equation of state used for a cosmological fluid
+showing that, when the contribution of the rest mass of the particles to the total energy density is negligible ($\rho\gg\rho_0$, $e\gg1$), we get the standard (one-parameter) equation of state used for a cosmological fluid

 setting $w=\gamma-1$.
-A pressureless fluid ($w=0$) corresponds to the case where the specific internal energy $\epsilon$ is effectively zero, while $\gamma=4/3$ describes a relativistic fluid where $\epsilon\gg1$, describing a medium dominated by radiation.
+A pressureless fluid ($w=0$) corresponds to the case where the specific internal energy $\epsilon$ is effectively zero, while $w=1/3$ is appropriate for a radiation dominated fluid.
 In the case of Eq.(\ref{cosmo_eqstate}) the equation of state has a constant ratio of pressure over energy density given by $w$, while in general this ratio is varying with the density, increasing during the collapse.
 For an ideal gas in general we have

-varying from $\epsilon (\gamma-1)$ when $\epsilon\ll1$ to the limit of $w$ when $\epsilon\gg1$.
+varying from $e (\gamma-1)$ when $e\ll1$ to the limit of $w$ when $e\gg1$.